March 2019 Update

 - A moving customer is ineligible for promotional offers.
 You won’t see promotional pricing when you go through the moving process on Verizon.com.
 Which makes sense given Verizon policy, because a moving customer is an existing customer, not a new customer.

-Sign up for new service under roommate’s/wife’s/boyfriend’s/parent’s name
+Kinda works but not really: Sign up for new service under roommate’s/wife’s/boyfriend’s/parent’s name

 This method works (in the sense that you are able to get promotional pricing), but has its drawbacks.